Zinnia: Etymology

 The genus name honors the German scientist Johann Gottfried Zinn (1727–1759), who collected Z. elegans seeds in Mexico.

 Cultivation

 Zinnias are easy to grow with potential heavy, brightly colored blooms.
 Their petals can take different forms as single row with a visible center (single-flowered zinnia), numerous rows with a center that is not visible (double-flowered) and petals that are somewhere in-between with numerous rows but visible centers (semi-double-flowered zinnia).
 Their flowers can also take several shapes.

-Zinnias are an annual plant usually grown in situ from seed, as they dislike being transplanted.
+Zinnias are an annual plant usually grown in situ from seed.
+They dislike being transplanted due to having a fragile root system, but can be started indoors 4-6 weeks before planting and moved before their roots fully develop.
 Much like daisies, zinnias prefer to have full sunlight and adequate water.
 In the preferred conditions they will grow quickly but are sensitive to frost and therefore will die after the first frost of autumn.
 Zinnias benefit from deadheading to encourage further blooming.